DataDog/integrations-core/checkpoint_quantum_firewall/README.md

 ## Overview

-Check Point Next Generation Firewall is a security gateway that includes application control and IPS protection, with integrated management of security events.
+[Check Point Next Generation Firewall][7] is a security gateway that includes application control and IPS protection, with integrated management of security events.
 Additional features include Identity Awareness, URL Filtering, Anti-Bot, Anti-Virus, and Anti-Spam.

 ## Setup